What is trauma?

 Coping strategies

-It is also important to look after yourself by practicing self-care.
+It is also important to look after yourself by practising self-care.
 This includes:

 Advice to parents after children have experienced a frightening event: